This guide covers some approaches to organising your digital archive — an essential step for future-proofing your material.

 - On your computer or tablet — this will probably be where you work on your archive (organising and renaming the files, for example).

-- On a cloud-based storage system (e.g., Google Drive, YouTube, Dropbox, Apple iCloud) – Because you can only access your files via an internet connection, try not to rely solely on cloud-based storage.
+- On a cloud-based storage system (e.g. Google Drive, Dropbox, Apple iCloud).
+Because you can only access these files via an internet connection, try not to rely solely on cloud-based storage.

 Move your files